SAP/cloud-sdk/STYLEGUIDE.md

 ❌ We do not guarantee any API compatibility for future updates

-✅ The SAP Cloud SDK does not guarantee any API compatibility for future updates
+✅ The SAP Cloud SDK for AI does not guarantee any API compatibility for future updates

 ❌ We need to add resilience to our application to protect us.